Price pressure weighs on Philips as lighting split looms

 RED QUARTER

-Philips swung to a net loss of 103 million euros (103.76 million pounds) on sales of 5.5 billion euros in the third quarter, compared to a net profit of 281 million euros on sales of 5.6 billion euros a year earlier.
+Philips swung to a net loss of 103 million euros ($131 million) on sales of 5.5 billion euros in the third quarter, compared to a net profit of 281 million euros on sales of 5.6 billion euros a year earlier.

 That was roughly in line with analyst forecasts as the company was hit by several one-off charges, including a 366 million euro fine relating to a lost U.S. patent lawsuit against medical equipment manufacturer Masimo.
 Philips is appealing.